-When the world’s most famous skull disappears from its cabinet at Harvard Medical School, suspicion falls on the library’s IT guy, Shea, a capricious Australian who seems to suffer from pathological problems with authority.
+When the world’s most famous skull disappears from its cabinet at Harvard Medical School, suspicion falls on the library’s IT guy, Shea, a capricious Australian who apparently suffers from pathological problems with authority.

-This all proves deeply troubling for Wendell, a clever and amitious middle-manager who is determined to turn the skull’s disappearance to the library’s advantage.
-As the newly appointed Chair of the Skull Recovery Committee, Wendell knows that if he can wrest the skull back from his friend without creating an international incident, he’ll receive a very nice promotion - and an even nicer office!
+This all proves deeply distressing for Wendell, a clever and ambitious middle-manager who is determined to turn the skull’s disappearance to his advantage.
+As the newly appointed Chair of the Skull Recovery Committee, Wendell knows that if he can wrest the skull back from his friend without creating an international incident, he’ll be rewarded with a much, much nicer office.

-Unless, of course, his boss, Octavia, gets her hands on the skull first; she plans to use the skull’s theft to discredit the new library Director, an oblivious scientist who wants to turn an entire floor of the library into a Starbucks Cafe.
+Unless his boss, Octavia, gets her hands on the skull first; she plans to use the skull’s theft to discredit the library’s new director, an oblivious scientist who wants to turn an entire floor of the library into a Starbucks Cafe.

-The Harvard Skull Fiasco is a magic realist ‘caper novel’ that offers a satirical look behind-the-scenes at Harvard University.
-Set on the final work day before Christmas, the story is told from the perspective of Shea, a fledgling antiquities thief who is somehow convinced that the librarians would support his decision to steal the skull of Phineas Gage if they would only stop plotting against each other and listen!
+The Harvard Skull Fiasco is a magic realist caper novel, presenting a satirical look behind-the-curtains at Harvard University.
+Set on the last work day before Christmas, the story is told from the perspective of Shea, a fledgling antiquities thief who is somehow convinced that the librarians would support his decision to steal the skull of Phineas Gage if they would only stop plotting against each other and listen!

-Note: the cover design that can be found at this blog is not the final art; websites look better with pictures, so the author threw drew it in Illustrator one afternoon for fun.
+Note: the cover design that can be found at this blog is not the final art; websites look better with pictures, so I drew covers for the book in Illustrator one afternoon for fun.
 Hey, give me a break — I used to be a graphic designer!